christophfranke/signal-chain/README.md

 - The `$.await.latest` operator will pass on the latest resolved value.
 If a value is incoming while the previous promise is still pending, the previous promise will be cancelled and the resolve of the new one is awaited instead.
 - Together with the wait function, this will effectively create a debounce, only passing on the input when there is no new value for 150 ms.

-The `$.await.latest` operator will resolve the promise or pass on an `Error` if rejected.
+The `$.await.latest` operator will resolve the promise or pass on an `Error` if the promise is rejected.
 Its output type is `TypeOfPromiseResolve | Error`.
-In this case we know, that `wait` cannot reject, so we can safely assert that there is no error.
-The type operator then removes the `Error` type from the chain.
+In this case we know, that `wait` cannot reject, so we can safely discard the error.

-*Why* is it designed like this?
-It follows the principle of **errors as values**.
-This reminds the developer that at this place something can go wrong and we need to handle it somehow.
-If we were not to handle the error at all, the suggestion pimitive would have an inferred type of `string[] | Error`.
+This design follows the principle of **errors as values**.
+It reminds the developer that something can go wrong here and need be handled.
+If we remove the error handling code from the *Chain*, the resulting suggestion pimitive would have an inferred type of `string[] | Error`.
+Because the promise is being used inside `$.await.latest`, the rejection will be caught and passed on.

-The `$.if` operator has a second parameter, which is the fallback value.
-If the condition is not met, the fallback value will be used instead.
-If no fallback is given and the condition is not met, the input is being passed through unchanged.
+The `$.if` operator has a third parameter, which is the negative condition *Chain*: If the condition is not met, a fallback value will emitted.
+If there is no negative branch and the condition is not met, the input is being passed through unchanged.

 The `$.await.latest` is also exactly what we want in fetching data.
 If a new input is given while the previous request is still pending, the previous request will be discarded.
 This is similar to the RxJS behviour of `switchMap`.
 For other scenarios there are 4 more await operators with different strategies:
 - `$.await.parallel`: Passes on each resolved value as soon as it resolves.